n8n-io/n8n-docs/docs/doc2/export/infor-idm.md

   - DOC²
 ---

-#### Export to Infor Document Management without publishing the document values in a seperate BOD
+#### How to export to Infor Document Management without publishing the document values in a seperate BOD

 Step by Step guide how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.